Allergy Testing

 The prick or scratch test is still a reliable standard for allergy testing.
 This type of test is useful for diagnosing allergies to airborne substances, which cause symptoms such as sneezing, runny nose, coughing, and itchy eyes.

 During a skin test, a technician applies a small amount of an allergen to your skin with a plastic instrument.
-The tested allergens typically include animals, plants, and environmental allergens such as mold and mildew.
-If the skin becomes raised, the reaction will be further investigated to confirm an allergy.
+The tested allergens typically include animals, plants, foods and environmental allergens such as mold and mildew.
+Within 15 minutes, if the skin becomes raised, the reaction will be further investigated to confirm an allergy.

 Blood testing for allergies